itsjavi/storylite/CONTRIBUTING.md

 ## Requirements

 - Node.js 24 or newer.
-- pnpm 11.2.2.
+- pnpm 11 or greater.
 The exact version is recorded in `package.json`.

 Install dependencies from the repository root: